offthegridcoders/henry/README.md

 >This will build your files into a dist folder and then watches for changes.
 When a scss, js, html or images are changed or added, your site will be automatically recompiled.
 Just hit refresh on your browser to see the changes.

 `gulp build`
->This does the same as above, but also minifies images and doesn't watch
+>This does the same as above, but also minifies images and doesn't watch.
+Used for when you are ready to deploy your code.

 ##### Structure
 - `/src`: folder where you make changes